 If you’re planning a trip to Paris and are looking for the city’s most famous church, look no further than Cathedrale Notre-Dame de Paris.
 This spectacular Gothic cathedral sits proudly on the “Ile de la Cité”, the heart of Paris and one of the oldest inhabited areas in the entire city.

-This is evident by the varying styles seen throughout Notre Dame’s impressive architecture.
+This is evident by the varying styles throughout Notre Dame’s impressive architecture.
 Towering high above the busy streets of Paris, this iconic landmark draws hundreds of thousands of visitors from all over the world each year – and with good reason.

 Basilique de Sacre Cœur